 The FlyDBQ Campaign is a fundraising, naming and recognition method for public and private sectors to create a lasting legacy to honor family, friends and neighbors in a meaningful and visible way at the Dubuque Regional Airport.
-This campaign is designed to fairly and equitably ensure recognition of generous contributions and philanthropic traditions are fostered.
-Individuals or Organizations to be recognized at the Dubuque Regional Airport, must have contributions to the tri-state area aviation community.
+This campaign is designed to fairly and equitably ensure recognition of generous contributions and ensure that philanthropic traditions are fostered.
+Individuals or Organizations to be recognized at the Dubuque Regional Airport, must have contributed to the tri-state area aviation community.
 All naming rights will follow FAA Airport Compliance Rule 5190.6B and other applicable rules which state Airport proprietors must maintain a fee and rental structure to make the airport as financially self-sustaining as possible.

-On June 23, 2020 - Dubuque Regional Airport Commissioners received and filed the application and appointed a sub-committee to review and make a recommendation to the Airport Commission at July 2020 meeting.
+On June 23, 2020 - Dubuque Regional Airport Commissioners received and filed the application and appointed a sub-committee to review and make a recommendation to the Airport Commission at its July 2020 meeting.